Dejulia489/Dejulia489.github.io/_posts/2017-05-06-CreateHyperVVM.md

 ## Bootstrapping an Operating System

 We will need to run an Operating System on our new VM, you can use your favorite but for this post I will use Ubuntu Studio.
+[Click here](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/best-practices-for-running-linux-on-hyper-v) for Microsofts Best Practices for running Linux on Hyper-V.

 ###### We can use the snipet below to attach the OS .iso the VM.